An Obscure, but Historically Exemplary British Sports Car Brand Is Making a Grand Return

 That supposedly includes “delivering the new Griffith to customers.”

-While these are the first baby steps to TVR’s apparent new future, it’s still exciting to see one of Britain’s most storied nameplates come back to life.
+While these are the first baby steps towards TVR’s apparent new future, it’s still exciting to see one of Britain’s most storied nameplates come back to life.
 Now, let’s just hope they get around to actually making cars again.

 Want to stay up to date on the latest product news and releases?
 Add Gear Patrol as a preferred source to ensure our independent journalism makes it to the top of your Google search results.